The 29 Best Sources of Protein for Weight Loss

-You already know that eating protein is key when it comes to feeling satisfied with your meals and maintaining a weight loss effort.
-Protein helps build flubber-frying lean muscle mass, after all.
-But it seems that many of us have gotten into a rut, relying on just a few primary sources of the stuff.
-Not only can this cause taste bud fatigue, it can also deny your body of health-boosting nutrients found in protein-rich foods you’re overlooking.
+You already know that eating a high-protein diet is key when it comes to feeling satisfied with your meals and maintaining a weight loss effort.
+But it seems that many of us have gotten into a rut, relying on just a few primary sources of protein.
+Not only can this cause taste bud fatigue, but it can also deny your body of health-boosting nutrients found in protein-rich foods you're overlooking.